tylerharter/cs301-projects/spring19/lab4/README.md

-# Lab 4: Working outside of Jupyter Notebook
+# Lab 4: Working Outside of Jupyter Notebook

 This week we'll review some of the different places we can run our Python code and review some of the resources for practicing code.